+There is a need to tackle visitor pressures and promote responsible recreational enjoyment in keeping with the tranquil special qualities of Kinlochard.
 Opportunity to enhance and consolidate provision for quiet recreational enjoyment of Loch Ard whilst carefully considering the impact of any proposal on community life and the ecology and tranquillity of the area.
-Explore solutions with the community and landowners to address the pressures from visitors (area shown on the map) through a variety of mitigation methods - information and engagement, infrastructure and services and regulation and enforcement.
+Explore solutions with the community and landowners to address the pressures from visitors (area shown on the map) through a variety of mitigation methods - information and engagement, new infrastructure and services to reduce pressures on west Loch Ard within the village and regulation and enforcement where necessary.